Some general advice about Wills

 - You can make sure that sentimental items go to the person you really choose (they could otherwise be sold).

-- You can make a statement to go with your Will to prevent someone claiming against your estate if you don't want them to.
+- You can make a statement to go with your Will to prevent someone claiming against your estate if you don't want them to (e.g. an ex-spouse).

 - Don't procrastinate!
 "Tomorrow" is never a good time to make a Will (it may never come!).